 These are only a few of the many amazing wagons that roamed the US roads.
 Yet you can hardly see an American wagon nowadays.
 They have all disappeared without a trace.
 At the same time, Europe delights in that body type, which has a stable presence on the Old Continent.
 Why have we forgotten about it then?

-The fate of the US wagon in the modern age
+What was the fate of the US wagon in the modern age?

 My go-to explanation about the downfall of the estate wagon in the US is that people simply jumped to different kinds of cars.
 SUVs are the most notable culprits, but minivans are not far behind.
 While the latter have also fallen in popularity, they had quite the success with family people up until recently.